Helping you adjust to college. Helping you see how academic disciplines connect to deepen your learning.

 First-Year Seminar

-We want you to thrive at York, and that means helping you transition from high school to college.
-Our First-Year Seminar class and the Common Hour it’s paired to help you do just that.
-First-Year Seminar lets you explore a topic — the topics are truly wide-ranging.
-You'll also develop skills you need to succeed as a first-year student and for your college and professional career.
-All first-year students take this course, and you’ll have a First-Year Fellow (a trained student mentor) to guide you along with your professor.
-You’ll be meeting with them both during Fall Orientation, which means you’ll already know a professor before class begins!
+First-Year Seminar lets you explore a wide range of topics while also developing skills you need to succeed as a firstyear student and in your college career.
+All first-years take this course, and you’ll have a First-Year Fellow (a trained student mentor) to guide you, along with your professor.
+You’ll meet with them both during Fall Orientation, which means you’ll already know a professor before class begins!

-The Common Hour is a one-credit course paired with FYS that gives you an in-depth look at commonly encountered challenges for first-year students — such as student habits and sleep — and offers practical advice.
 You’ll be picking your FYS class during New Spartan Days summer orientation, but we give you a preview of course offerings at Accepted Student Days so you can start making a mental list of a few prime options.

 Note: Certain majors have specific FYS courses.
 Also, certain FYS courses are part of a Learning Community, which means you will be studying, and perhaps living with, your classmates.
-Learn more about FYS courses and Living Communities by clicking the "First-Year Seminar" button below.

 Generation Next

 You’re heading to a liberal arts college, which means we want you to have a well-rounded education that works with and complements your major.
-At York, we call that approach Gen Next.
+At York, we call that approach Generation Next (Gen Next).
 We help you design an educational plan of courses and experiences in and outside of the major that will help you have a fulfilling career and personal life.
-Every semester, you’ll be taking courses from your major requirements, your electives, and your general education requirements.
-These help you toward your bachelor’s degree and any potential minors.